nadjakaestle/CPU-scheduler/README.md

-implementation of scheduling process FCFS, SJF, and RR ( without preemption).
+operating system's project to implement an FCFS, SJF, and RR scheduling process.